Globalism vs Sovereignty Seminar

 • The Rise of City-States and Mega-City-States

-• The Ongoing Cycles of Populations
+• The Cycles of Populations

-• Sovereignty and the Lifespans of Cultures and Civilizations
+• The Lifespans of Cultures and Civilizations

 The above topics may change to address current events and interests of the participants at the time of the seminar.